-The Committee has met four times during the financial year to 31 December 2021.
+The Committee has met twice during the financial year to 31 December 2022.

+Ursula Ney

-Ursula Ney Chair of the Remuneration Committee
+Chair of the Remuneration Committee

-The Directors present their annual report and financial statements for the year ended 31 December 2021.
+The Directors present their annual report and financial statements for the year ended 31 December 2022.
 An indication of likely future developments in the business is set out in the Strategic Report.